Is it just all hype and no substance? Find out who’s the winner in this Cricut Maker Vs Silhouette Cameo 3

 It would’ve been more evenly matched if it would’ve been a Cricut Explore Air 2 Vs Silhouette Cameo 3.
 But you guys asked for Cameo Vs Cricut.
 So I’m here to fill this need.

-By reading this post till the end, you will know if Cameo or Cricut is the best choice for you.
+By reading this post till the end, you will know if Cameo or Cricut is the best choice for your DIY projects.

 Take a look at the chart below, and you will see the clear difference between Silhouette and Cricut.